thomasperson/riftehr/README.md

 | --- | --- | --- | --- | --- |
 | 1 | Stephen | Taylor | 111-111-1111 | 22182 |

+Should only be one record per MRN, any duplicates will be dropped.

 Paitent emergency contact format:

 | MRN_1 | EC_FirstName | EC_LastName | EC_PhoneNumber | EC_Zipcode | EC_Relationship |
 | --- | --- | --- | --- | --- | --- |
 | 1 | Katherine | Taylor | 222-222-2222 | 22182 | SPO |

+MRN_1 in the emergency contact file should corrispond to the MRN in the Paitent file as the Emergency Contact information for that paitent.
+A single MRN can have multiple Emergency Contacts.
+Any EC relationship types not found in the `reference_files` will be dropped.

 Paitent demographic format: